Safe Covid-19 practices when returning to work in shared offices

 There is a lot to be done, but only by adhering to all these precautions does Singapore stand a chance in becoming a Covid-resilient economy.

-This article has been fact-checked by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic, Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic, Mount Elizabeth Novena Hospital (Singapore).